iceignatius/ccntr/README.md

         // And we chose to set the node as the first member of element,
         // so that the address of node and element will be the same.
         // But it is not necessary to set the node as the first member,
-        // User can use something like "container_of macro"
+        // User can use something like "container_of" macro
         // to get element by node.
         ccntr_list_node_t node;

-        // The following variables are user defined members. int value;
+        // The following variables are user defined member(s). int value;

     } element_t;

     element_t* element_create(int value)
     {
-        // Nothing but create and initialise our element object. element_t *ele = malloc(sizeof(element_t));
+        // Create and initialise our element object. element_t *ele = malloc(sizeof(element_t));
         ele->value = value;
         return ele;